-In today’s world the average person is subjected to several lawsuits in his/her lifetime, one of which could be a “killer lawsuit”.
-The United States has 5% of the global population, yet 70% of the world’s lawyers, a person can be faced with losing everything at any moment.
+According to attorney J. Mitten, the average person is subjected to five (5) lawsuits in his/her lifetime, one of which could be a “killer lawsuit”.
+The United States has 4.4% of the global population, 80% of the world’s lawyers, and 96% of the lawsuits.
+A person can face losing everything at any given moment.

 Lawsuits can arise from the workplace, an auto accident, a customer, a tenant, a disgruntled employee, business partnerships, a spouse or a neighbor.
-In today’s world everything boils down to money and a lawsuit is how wealth is transferred from one party to another in the name of damages.
+In today’s world it boils down to money.
+The lawyer on the other side of the table has as much pity on you as a pack of lions does on a baby antelope.
+You are just his next meal.
+And a lawsuit is one of the most common ways that wealth gets transferred from one party to another.

 Legal Ramp Up

-Utilizing asset protection concepts and planning tools can completely remove one’s assets from the radar, or with known assets and proper planning, make it near impossible or so expensive to pursue that there is little to no benefit in suing a well-protected individual.
+Utilizing asset protection planning concepts and the proper legal tools can completely remove one’s assets from the radar.
+With proper planning you can make it nearly impossible or excessively expensive for the other side to pursue your wealth.
+Your opponent will see that that there is little to no benefit in pursuing a well-protected individual.

 Insurance companies are in the business of making money.
 If they can find a legal loophole or policy exception to get out of paying your claim, they will.
 Some think that insurance is the first line of defense towards protecting yourself.
 You, ultimately, hand off your risk to the insuring company, easily done, and sometimes, required by law.
 There are too many cases where insurance coverage limits didn’t cover the risk that was faced or the total value of a liability claim.
 The first thing an insurance company does when someone files a claim is to look for a way out of paying.
 So, get insurance.
 But don’t depend on it.